pyrochlore/obsidian-tracker/examples/TestDateFormats.md

 # Test Date Formats

-## Date Formats
+## Test Default Date Formats

-Change the default dateFomat on Tracker settings panel and then check these trackers in the preview mode.
+Change the default dateFomat on Tracker settings panel and then check the following trackers in the preview mode.
 Only the one fit dateFomat settings will get rendered.

 ### dateFomat: YYYY-MM-DD